Pine Log Mountain

-Pine Log Mountain is located in the U.S state of Georgia with a summit elevation of 2338 ft.
-The peak is three miles west of the town of Waleska separated only by the gated community of Lake Arrowhead.
+Pine Log Mountain is located in the U.S. state of Georgia with a summit elevation of 2338 ft.
+The peak and its range is three miles west of the town of Waleska separated only by the gated community of Lake Arrowhead.
 The summit falls within Cherokee County, although the majority of the mountain range trails into Bartow County including other peaks of Little Pine Log Mountain, Bear Mountain and Hanging Mountain.
 Pine Log and these other summits within its range are the last mountains over 2000 ft in the Appalachians of north Georgia.
 The Appalachian range does not rise above 2,000 feet again until many miles further southwest in the Talladega National Forest in Alabama.

 Recreation and Uses

 The majority of the Pine Log Mountain range falls within a wildlife management area, although the peak is excluded slightly to the east.
 The actual summit houses a radio tower.
 The land is owned by a paper company who leases the property to the state for proper management.
 This allows for a wide range of multi-use; mountain biking, birding, fishing, hiking and hunting are some of the popular activities enjoyed in the area.
 There are also several hiking trails on surrounding peaks that offer views of the Pine Log Ridge.
 It is also believed that Pine Log may have been mined for iron as was Red Top Mountain State Park to the south.